Varun Gandhi: Third term as Member of Parliament (2019-2024)

+Deterioration of Relationship with the BJP Leadership

+Gandhi's relationship with the top leadership of the BJP declined and he became rather more critical of the policies of the party.
+It started after an October 2021 tweet in which he criticized the murder of farmer protestors in Lakhimpur Keri District, Uttar Pradesh, which had potentially been linked to a party politician.
+This resulted in his removal from the Party’s National Executive Committee.

 Columnist

 Gandhi writes articles and policy papers for several national dailies and magazines in India, such as The Times of India, Hindustan Times, The Economic Times, The Indian Express, The Asian Age, The Hindu, Outlook among others.
 Gandhi writes the largest syndicated column in the country covering 21 newspapers—including Malayala Manorama, Lokmat, Rajasthan Patrika, Punjab Kesari, Amar Ujala, Sandesh, Bartaman, Sakshi—reaching more than 200 million readers.

 Writings

 Gandhi wrote his first volume of poems, titled The Otherness of Self, at the age of 20, in 2000.
 His second volume of poems, titled Stillness was published by HarperCollins in April 2015.
 The book became the bestselling non-fiction book, selling over 10,000 copies in the first two days of its release.

 In 2018, he released his book on the Indian rural economy titled The Rural Manifesto: Realising India's Future Through Her Villages.
 The book sold over 30,000 copies in ten days of its release.

+His fourth book, The Indian Metropolis: Deconstructing India’s Urban Spaces, was released in February 2023.